iq-eq-us/voicebox/README.md

 2. Click `manage`
 3. Go to https://console.cloud.google.com/apis/credentials and click `+ Create Credentials` and select `API Key`
 4. Copy the API key and paste it into the API Key field.
-5. Click the API key in GCP and rename it to `CCVoiceBox`, then choose `Restrict key` and select ONLY `Cloud Text-to-Speech API`.
+5. Click the API key in GCP and rename it to `VoiceBox`, then choose `Restrict key` and select ONLY `Cloud Text-to-Speech API`.
 6. Click `Save`

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts